 Module M24 - M30

 Semester 6 or 7

 Duration of module 1 semester

 Type of module Elective

 How frequently is the module offered?
 Each semester

-Admission requirements None
+Admission require- ments None

 Level Major

 Transferability of the module open to exchange students / students of other ESB bachelors' programmes on request.

-Module coordinator/ responsible professor Prof. Dr. Michel Charifzadeh
+Module coordinator/ responsible professor Prof. Dr. Martin Mocker

 Name(s) of lecturer(s) For contact details, see ESB website.
 Dr. Jan Tesch Jan.Tesch@Reutlingen-University.DE Dr. Ann-Kathrin Leiting Ann-kathrin.leiting@reutlingen-university.de

 Language of instruction English

 Credits (ECTS) 5

 Total workload 150 hours (60 hours lecture time, 90 hours independent study)

 Contact hours per week (SWS) 4 hours

 Examination/ type of assessment Intermediate presentation (20%) Final investor pitch (50%) Business plan (20%) Presence & contribution to class (10%)

 Weighting of grade within programme 5/157

 Learning outcomes Upon completion of this course, participants will have developed the following competencies: Professional competencies: Students will be provided with a hands-on methodological toolset in order to be enabled to act as an entrepreneur and lead a start-up from initial idea to a first seed-investor pitch.
 Students will become familiar with theoretical and practical aspects of entrepreneurship in the field of digital business.
 They will be acquainted with the Design Thinking method, Lean Startup, and agile working.

 Students will get introduced to interviewing techniques and learn to identify and apply the appropriate validation method for their digital start -up idea.
 The module contributes to the profile in Strategy, Economics and digital business development.
 Methodological competencies: Students will learn to apply the basic scientific methods above into a practical setting (make observations, formulate a problem statement, develop a hypothesis, design a testable prediction, gather data, test the prediction, refine/alter/expand/reject the hypothesis and develop a general action plan).
 Social competencies: Students will enhance their oral and written communication, social interaction and team working skills.
 They will learn how to respectfully cooperate in a competitive environment, be supportive of one another and base their action on facts and objective criteria.
 Personal competencies: Students will learn to critically reflect on and analyse their ideas, actions, specific personal skills, and strengths.
 Through the self-reflection process, they will develop personal confidence and decision-making skills.
 Course-specific contributions to AoL competency goals (CG 1-6) CG1: The course is taught in English.
 Students focus in this module especially on the spoken and written economic vocabulary.
 CG4: Through its interdisciplinary nature, the practical orientation and the coverage of methodological aspects in this module, the participants develop problem-solving skills as an entrepreneur.
-CG6: Digital competencies will be reinforced Content/ indicative syllabus The aim of this module is to sensitize the participants to the topic Entrepre- neurship, to teach them the relevant skills for exploring, finding, developing and validating a business idea in the field of digital business.
-The following topics will be covered: Technological advancements in IT as enabler for digital entrepreneurship The Internet of Things as a new economical paradigm Digital hydrogen models and hydrogen model in payation.
-Digital business models and business model innovation Lean Startup as a theoretical framework for digital entrepreneurship Digital Entrepreneurship in corporate contexts Systematic development of business ideas into business opportunities Validation of business and across and ing to also and mostly Validation of business opportunities and corresponding tools and methodologies Scaling of digital business - Presenting the validated idea in an investor pitch Teaching and learning methodology Lecture, discussion, presentation, approx 50 % online, 50% on campus.
-Guest lecturers, participation in external events, study trips may be incorporated in the module.
+CG6: Digital competencies will be reinforced Content/ indicative syllabus The aim of this module is to sensitize the participants to the topic Entrepreneurship, to teach them the relevant skills for exploring, finding, developing and validating a business idea in the field of digital business.
+The following topics will be covered: • Technological advancements in IT as enabler for digital entrepreneur- ship The Internet of Things as a new economical paradigm Digital business models and business model innovation Lean Startup as a theoretical framework for digital entrepreneurship Digital Entrepreneurship in corporate contexts Systematic development of business ideas into business opportunities Validation of business opportunities and corresponding tools and methodologies Scaling of digital business Teaching and Presenting the validated idea in an investor pitch Lecture, discussion, presentation. learning methodology Guest lecturers, participation in external events, study trips may be incorporated in the module.
 Miscellaneous The module contributes to the profile in in Strategy, Economics and Digital Business.

-Indicative reading list
+Indicativ /e reading list